Son2110/fcj-workshop/content/7-Feedback/_index.md

 The culture here is "Work hard, Play hard."
 People are serious when working but very fun during breaks.
 I feel respected even though I'm just an intern.
 There is no toxic hierarchy here.

 **6. Internship Policies / Benefits**
 The allowance is fair for an intern.
-What I appreciate most is the flexible schedule, allowing me to balance work and my remaining classes at school.
-Also, getting free tickets to tech events is a huge plus!
+What I appreciate most is the register system, which allows us to balance the register with the office.
+Also, getting the chance to join tech events is a huge plus!
 ---

 ### Additional Questions